makrand999/kolam/documentation.md

 (photos)
 others:-free hand all drawings with symetry
 (photos)
-####kolams that we are going to cover in this projects
-We are going to cover all types of kolams even colured one.

 ####L-system
   (simeple L-system defination and explanation with one simple kolam example )